open-contracting-extensions/ocds_bid_extension/README.md

 ### Publish expressions of interest

 Buyers and procuring entities can publish expressions of interest, which are received during pre-qualification or pre-selection, in the `bids.details` array.
+Use the `bids.details.submissionType` field to indicate if the published data refer to a bid or an expression of interest.

 ## Examples